apognu/kafka-connect-slack/README.md

 }
 ```

-The channel name and username are not provided by Slack's RTM API, and I do not consider it to be the Source Connector's job to transform them.
+The channel name and username are not provided by Slack's RTM API (only their IDs), and I do not consider it to be the Source Connector's job to transform them.